Omaha Zoo Railroad: Omaha Zoo Railroad Trains

-Visitors to the Henry Doorly Zoo ride behind one of three locomotives for the 1.8 mi trip around the park.
-Two of the engines are steam locomotives, and though they are similar in the basic principle of their operation, the two locomotives are otherwise quite different and guests can easily distinguish between them.
-The third engine is a diesel, which operates very differently from the steam locomotives.
-New coaches have been added and replacing the old coaches.
+Visitors to the Henry Doorly Zoo ride behind one of two locomotives for the 1.8 mi trip around the park.
+Although they are similar in the basic principle of their operation, the two locomotives are otherwise quite different, and guests can easily distinguish between them.

-119 is the less powerful of the zoo's two locomotives and regularly hauls a train of five open-air coaches.
-This engine is known for its colorful paint scheme, polished brass, and sweet-sounding Nathan six chime whistle.
-No. 119 was the original locomotive on the Omaha Zoo Railroad and was custom built for the zoo in 1968.
+119 is the first of the zoo's two locomotives and regularly hauls a train of five open-air coaches.
+It is a 4-4-0 "American" type locomotive, meaning that it has four pilot wheels to help guide it through curves, 4 large driving wheels, and no trailing wheels.
+This type of locomotive was prevalent on American railroads from 1850 to about 1880, thus earning it the nickname "American Standard".
+This engine is known for its colorful paint scheme, polished brass, and sweet-sounding Nathan six-chime whistle.

+No. 119 was the original locomotive on the Omaha Zoo Railroad and was custom-built for the zoo in 1968.
 It was built by Crown Metal Products of Wyano, Pennsylvania, a company that built replica steam trains for amusement parks and zoos all over the country.
 In honor of zoo railroad benefactor Union Pacific, the engine was decorated to resemble the Union Pacific's ceremonial engine used at the 1869 completion of the first transcontinental railroad.
-It is a 4-4-0 "American" type locomotive, meaning that it has four pilot wheels to help guide it through curves, 4 large driving wheels, and no trailing wheels.
-This type of locomotive was prevalent on American railroads from 1850 to about 1880, thus earning it the nickname "American standard".
-During the 119's first years at the zoo, it was underpowered and had difficulty pulling the train up the steep hills.
-Subsequent modifications by the Union Pacific and the zoo railroad's own shop have improved it greatly, and after a major rebuild in 1996–1999, it was deemed to be in better-than-new condition.
+During 119's first years at the zoo, it struggled to pull the train up the steep hills.
+Subsequent modifications by the Union Pacific and the Zoo railroad's own shop have drastically improved it.
+After a major rebuild in 1996–1999, it was deemed to be in better-than-new condition.
 During the rebuild, the engine also received a cosmetic makeover.
-Originally painted black, gold and red, it emerged resplendent in a beautiful and more historically accurate scheme of crimson, maroon, and olive green.
-A new stained wood cab replicating the one on the original UP locomotive was also fitted.
-This engine returned to service in May 2013 after an overhaul.
+Originally painted black and red, it emerged resplendent in a beautiful maroon and blue scheme and featured a new wooden cab.
+In 2022, the cab received a small placard honoring the late Henry Morris Jr. who served the railroad for 36 years.

-Riva, number 104, is the zoo's second steam locomotive, acquired in 1974.
-It is a 0-6-2 tank locomotive, meaning that it carries its fuel oil and water in tanks on the locomotive rather than in a separate tender, as does the 119.
-It has six relatively small driving wheels and large cylinders, making it extremely powerful for its size and is also known for its European-style high-pitched whistle.
+Riva, number 104, is the zoo's second steam locomotive which was acquired in 1974.
+It is an S-class 0-6-2 tank locomotive, meaning that it carries its fuel oil and water in tanks on the locomotive rather than in a separate tender (as does 119).
+It has six small driving wheels and large cylinders, making it extremely powerful for its size.
 A two-wheel trailing truck supports the firebox and cab.
-Generating tractive effort of 10,600 pounds it has almost twice the pulling power of 119, and typically operates with a train consisting of six open-air coaches and a caboose.
-The caboose has had its lettering, data, and logo removed.
+This locomotive is known for its shrill European whistle.
+Generating a tractive effort of 10,600 pounds, it has almost twice the pulling power of 119 and typically operates with a train consisting of six open-air coaches + a caboose.